mate-academy/py-bomberman-three/README.md

 - [Pygame primer](https://realpython.com/pygame-a-primer/#sprite-groups)
 - [Pygame sprites and groups](https://kidscancode.org/blog/2016/08/pygame_1-2_working-with-sprites/)

-You already have spider enemies that chase the player, bombs that can explode.
+You already have spiders, that chase the player, bombs, that can explode.
 Now you have to implement such features:
 1. Create an Enemy class hierarchy and add other types of enemies, for example:
    - Boar, that can drop rocks.
 All units cannot walk over the rocks, but